Referred by Multi-Modality: A Unified Temporal Transformer for Video Object Segmentation: Related Work

 \section{Related Work}

-\textbf{Referring video object segmentation.} Referring Video Object Segmentation (R-VOS) introduces the language expression for target object tracking and segmentation, so this will be a more challenging task than semi-supervised video object segmentation, which provides the ground truth for the first frame mask.
+\paragraph{Referring video object segmentation (R-VOS).} R-VOS introduces the language expression for target object tracking and segmentation, following the trend of vision-language learning~\cite{zhang2022tip,zhang2023prompt,zhu2023not,fang2023instructseq}.
 Existing R-VOS methods can be broadly classified into three categories.
-One of the most straightforward ideas is to apply referring image segmentation methods~\cite{ding2021vision, feng2021encoder, hu2016segmentation, yang2022lavt, wang2022cris} independently to video frames, such as RefVOS~\cite{bellver2020refvos}.
-It is obvious that this approach disregards the valuable long-temporal information in videos, which makes it difficult to process common video challenges like object disappearance in reproduction and motion occlusion, blurring, etc. Another approach involves propagating the target mask detected from several key frames throughout the video and selecting the object to be segmented based on a visual grounding model~\cite{kamath2021mdetr,luo2020multi,yu2018mattnet,zhang2017discriminative}.
-Although this method makes use of the temporal information to some extent and achieves significant performance improvement, its complex multi-stage training approach is not desirable.
-The very recent work MTTR~\cite{botach2022end} and ReferFormer~\cite{wu2022language} have employed query-based mechanisms.
-Nevertheless, they are end-to-end transformer frameworks, they perform R-VOS task utilizing image-level reference segmentation and lose the most valuable temporal information.
-In contrast to these methods, our unified framework fully explores video-level visual-attended language information for low-level temporal aggregation.
+One of the most straightforward ideas is to apply referring image segmentation methods~\cite{ding2021vision, yang2022lavt, wang2022cris} independently to video frames, such as RefVOS~\cite{bellver2020refvos}.
+Obviously, it disregards the temporal information, which makes it difficult to process common video challenges like object disappearance in reproduction.
+Another approach involves propagating the target mask detected from key frame and selecting the object to be segmented based on a visual grounding model~\cite{kamath2021mdetr,luo2020multi}.
+Although it applies the temporal information to some extent, its complex multi-stage training approach is not desirable.
+The recent work MTTR~\cite{botach2022end} and ReferFormer~\cite{wu2022language} have employed query-based mechanisms.
+Nevertheless, they are end-to-end frameworks, they perform R-VOS task utilizing image-level segmentation.
+Constrastly, our unified framework fully explores video-level visual-attended language information for low-level temporal aggregation.